 In these years, WhatsApp has become the most popular and most downloaded messaging app.
 WhatsApp statistics reveal that 1.7 billion of its users access the messaging app monthly.

 Minimum 53% of businesses worldwide are running at least one of their business on Big Data clouds.
 Cloud infrastructure enables easy access to big data from anywhere, anytime.
 This will only continue to grow for Big Data operations.

 Cloud rise to $62.10 billion by 2025 for improved performances across the global banking sector.
 Data generated by banks worldwide can help manage risks better.

-The healthcare domain can rise to 64.7 billion dollars by 2025; cloud computing network is predicted to reach unprecedented heights.
+The healthcare domain can rise to 64.7 billion dollars by 2025; the cloud computing network is predicted to reach unprecedented heights.

 7. General Big Data Statistics

 Big Data gathers data from countless sources and will continue to grow every year.

 8. Growth in big data